learn-co-curriculum/curriculum-team/issue-handling-process.md

 We're closing this issue but invite you to follow $URL.
 ```

-Finally, visit the [Trello for Curriculum Projectgs][trello].
+Finally, visit the [Trello for Curriculum Projects][trello].
 Find the card for
 this repo in "REPORTED ISSUES IN GH REPOS."
 Follow the UPDATE FLAG RANKINGS on
 this card